AdaCore/spark2014/lrm/source/mapping-spec.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example uses the Input_Port package from section `Basic Input and Output Device Drivers`_ and adds a contract using the 'Tail attribute.

-*** TBD: the proof fails since nothing guarantees the input data is of the correct type: fixing this would complicate the annotation.
-Need to decide what to do. ***
+The example also use the Always_Valid attribute in order to allow proof to succeeed (otherwise, there is no guarantee in the proof context that the value read from the port is of the correct type).

 Specification in SPARK 2005: